PRACTICESTrusts and Estates

 - "U.S.A.
 Tax Effects of a Hindu Undivided Family,” Legal Era, an Indian-based legal publication (October 2010);

-- "Foreign Trusts and U.S. Estate Planning: A Client-Centered Analysis," published in the Journal of Asset Protection (July/August 1999); and
+- "Foreign Trusts and U.S. Estate Planning: A Client-Centered Analysis," published in the Journal of Asset Protection (July/August 1999)

-Mr. Galligan served as a member-at-large of the Executive Committee of the New York State Bar Association, the largest voluntary state bar association in the United States with over 75,000 members and, in that capacity, also serves as Executive Committee liaison to the Association’s Committee on Membership as well as to its Committee on LGBT People and the Law.
+From 2014 to 2018, Mr. Galligan served as a member-at-large of the Executive Committee of the New York State Bar Association, the largest voluntary state bar association in the United States with over 75,000 members and continues to serve on the Association's Committee on Committees and its Committee on LGBT People and the Law.
 From 2009 to 2010, Mr. Galligan served as Chair of the International Section of the New York State Bar Association (NYSBA International), which counts among its members over 2,200 international legal practitioners from New York and around the world.
 He was a member of the NYSBA Task Force on New York Law in International Matters and a contributor to the Task Force’s Report, which was approved by the NYSBA House of Delegates in June, 2011.
 He continues to actively support the “Three Missions” that the NYSBA International adopted during his chairmanship: (1) Custodian of New York Law as an international standard, (2) Guardian of the New York Convention on Arbitral Awards and the international arbitral process and (3) Monitor of international law developments in the United Nations system.
 In this connection, he has also authored:

 - "Why Choose New York Law?"
 (New York Dispute Resolution Lawyer, Spring 2016, Vol. 9, no.1; published by the New York State Bar Association)